rugbyprof/4883-Programming_Techniques/README.md

 ## Grading

+Will be based on number of problems solved.
+Full credit for on time solutions.
+Half credit for late submissions.
+Some credit for accepted solutions with issues (e.g. presentation errors),

 | Categories | Portion of Course | Letter Grade | Grade Range |
 | :--------- | :---------------: | :----------: | :---------: |
 | TBD        |                   |      A       |   89-100    |